jstewmc/gravity/docs/setting.md

 namespace Foo\Bar;

 $g->set(Baz::class);
 ```

+When a newable service is requested, Gravity will instantiate an instance of the class with the same name as the service identifier and return it.

 ### Instances

-Instance-defined services are slightly more complicated than newables.
-An instance-defined service is already instantiated.
+Instance-defined services are already instantiated.

 ```php
 # /path/to/project/.gravity/services.php